vlnn/kinesis-advantage-2/README.md

 # kinesis-advantage-2
 ## Sane layouts for the THE KINESIS KEYBOARD

+*The sane layout for insane world.
+Ukraine 🇺🇦 is being attacked and destroyed by terrorist state of russia.
+Help 🇺🇦Ukraine🇺🇦!
+Defend the World from russian fascism!*

 Kinesis Advantage2 is the state-of-the-art ergonomic keyboard with sofisticated configuration setup.

 This setup here is